Pistonite/botw-ist/manual/COMMANDS.md

     Perform EQUIP action on SLOT
   !core-unequip SLOT:
     Perform UNEQUIP action on SLOT

-  !core-shoot-arrow:
-    Use the bow to shoow an arrow
+  # Stage 2
+  !core-eat-once SLOT:
+    Perform EAT action on SLOT once
+  !core-sell SLOT:
+    Perform SELL action on SLOT
   !core-use-weapon:
     Use the weapon
   !core-use-shield:
     Use the shield
+  !core-shoot-arrow:
+    Use the bow to shoow an arrow
+  !core-sync-gdt:
+    Sync PMDM to GDT

+  # Stage 3
+  !core-check-can-cook:
+    Check if the player can cook (inventory space) !core-check-can-add ITEM:
+    Check if ITEM can be added to inventory !core-check-has ITEM:
+    Check if ITEM currently exists in inventory !core-check-can-remove ITEM:
+    Check if ITEM can be removed from inventory !core-check-can-access-inventory:
+    Check if the player can access the inventory (mCount != 0)

   !core-sort TAB_INDEX:
     Perform SORT while on TAB_INDEX
+  !core-set-gdt FLAG VALUE:
+    Set GDT FLAG to VALUE

   extra:
     set_state() (many setter methods...)